Passenger jet with 64 aboard collides with Army helicopter while landing at Reagan Airport near DC - World News

 Video from an observation camera at the nearby Kennedy Center showed two sets of lights consistent with aircraft appearing to join in a fireball.

+The collision occurred on a warm winter evening in Washington, with temperatures registering as high as 60 degrees Fahrenheit, following a stretch days earlier of intense cold and ice.
+On Wednesday, the Potomac River was 36 degrees Fahrenheit, according to the National Oceanic and Atmospheric Administration.
+The National Weather Service reported that wind gusts of up to 25 mph were possible in the area throughout the evening.

+The U.S. Army described the helicopter as a UH-60 Blackhawk based at Fort Belvoir in Virginia.
+The helicopter was on a training flight.
+Military aircraft frequently conduct training flights in and around the congested and heavily-restricted airspace around the nation’s capital for familiarization and continuity of government planning.

 The crash is serving as a major test for two of the Trump administration’s newest agency leaders.
-Pete Hegseth, sworn in days ago as defense secretary, posted on social media that his department was “actively monitoring” the situation that involved an Army helicopter.
+Pete Hegseth, sworn in days ago as defense secretary, posted on social media that an investigation has been “launched immediately” by the Army and the Defense Department.
 Transportation Secretary Sean Duffy, just sworn in earlier this week, said in a social media post that he was “at the FAA HQ and closely monitoring the situation.”

-Reagan National is located along the Potomac River, just southwest of the city.
-It’s a popular choice because it’s much closer than the larger Dulles International Airport, which is deeper in Virginia.
+Located along the Potomac River, just southwest of the city.
+Reagan National is a popular choice because it’s much closer than the larger Dulles International Airport, which is deeper in Virginia.

 Depending on the runway being used, flights into Reagan can offer passengers spectacular views of landmarks like the Washington Monument, the Lincoln Memorial, the National Mall and the U.S. Capitol.
 It’s a postcard-worthy welcome for tourists visiting the city.